top of page

 Eligibility: All high school students can apply

 The FPRI offers internships for high school students across three main verticals - Research, Operations, and Special Events.
 Responsibilities for each of these verticals are outlined here.
 As an FPRI intern, you will be expected to attend weekly foreign policy and career-focused seminars with guest speakers.
 Additionally, FPRI offers its interns the opportunity to work on an independent research paper that has a chance to be published on FPRI’s Intern Corner.
-Note that these internships call for strong commitment and interest and require a cover letter stating why and where you wish to work, as well as a 3-5 page research writing sample for some verticals.
+These internships require a cover letter stating why and where you wish to work and a 3-5 page research writing sample for some verticals.

 Location: Virtual